LewisYoul/Curriculum_Vitae/README.md

 ***

-Recent graduate of Makers Academy, one of the worlds most selective web development bootcamps.
+Recent graduate of Makers Academy, one of the worlds most selective web development boot-camps.
 I bring the analytical thinking and attention to detail required during my career in science into the code that I write.
-I am looking to immerse myself in the development community, contributing to the continued progression and development of web technologies.
+I am looking to immerse myself in the development community, contributing to the continued progression and development of web applications and technologies.

 ***